Tag Archives: email second round

 System Time

-Set your RB job clock to the time zone that your company is in.
+Set your RB9 job clock to the time zone that your company is in.
 (The list of time zones is set in Calendar System Preferences.)
 Users can select a different default time zone for jobs they schedule in User Preferences.

 You can also set the system to automatically adjust the job clock for Daylight Saving Time.